Dave Hill (politician): Educational activism

 Hill lectures worldwide to academic, trade union and activist groups and conferences on the politics of education, and locations of his speaking engagements have included China, Greece, Turkey, Portugal, Finland, Germany, France, Italy, Sweden, Canada, the US, the United Arab Emirates, Israel, Hong Kong, Taiwan, Australia, India and elsewhere.
 His writing has been translated into Chinese (Mandarin), Greek, Portuguese, Spanish, and Turkish.

 In his writing Hill writes from a classical Marxist perspective, focusing on issues of social class, the relationship between social class and 'race', neoliberalism, socialist education, and Marxist critiques of New Labour policy on schooling and teacher education.
-Videos of some of his interviews and copies of many of his articles and chapters are online.
+Videos of some of his interviews are online, and some of his many articles and chapters are online.